 Poured concrete walls vs. concrete block

 The foundation for your house or business is the most important investment you can make in your investment.
-Poured concrete offers a stronger, more durable foundation.
+Poured concrete offers a stronger, more durable foundation for your construction project.

 Unlike poured concrete, concrete block foundations over time can bow, settle, crack and are more susceptible to water leakage through their joints.
 If the concrete block foundation isn't properly filled with steel rebar and concrete then it will be weak, structurally unsound and have little insulation value.

-More and more builders are choosing poured walls over concrete block foundations.
+More and more builders are choosing poured concrete walls over concrete block foundations.

 Concrete pouring is better able to withstand wind, water, and ground pressure, it also offers also greater energy efficiency with its superior strength and durability.

 Since poured concrete can withstand these pressures, you can rely on this work for a longer period of time.
 This can save on future repair costs and expenses on the foundation of your house.

 There is nothing more reliable, durable, and safe than a poured concrete wall!